lasya-nekkanti/llm-safety-system/README.md

 This project implements a **hybrid AI safety system** that:
 1. Detects **poisoned or malicious context before generation**
 2. Verifies **hallucinations after generation**
-3. Demonstrates how early safety checks reduce downstream hallucinations
+3. Demonstrates how layered safety checks surface different failure modes in LLM pipelines

 The focus is on **system-level AI safety**, not just model accuracy.